Megajoules to Kilowatts – Megajoules to Kilojoules – MJ to kWh – kW to MJ – KJ to MJ

 What is a megajoule and why does it matter when I buy a gas heater?
 MJ/hr indicates gas consumption of the appliance, not the heat output...

-The prefix “mega” infers one million and megajoule equals 1,000,000 joules, an SI unit of energy with the plural “megajoules”.
+The prefix “mega” infers one million and megajoule (megajoules) equals 1,000,000 joules, an SI unit of energy with the plural “megajoules”.

 The prefix “kilo” infers one thousand so a kilojoule equals 1,000 joules.

-So, one megajoules converts to 1,000 kilojoules.
+So, to convert megajoules to kilojoules, one megajoules converts to 1,000 kilojoules.

 What size gas heater should I buy?